Anterior Hip Replacement in North Carolina

-In the anterior approach to hip replacement, your surgeon accesses the hip joint by entering through the front of the body and going between the hip muscles that help hold the hip joint in place.
-Smaller incisions are possible with this procedure versus traditional hip surgery.
+In the anterior hip replacement approach, your surgeon accesses the hip joint by entering through the front of the body and going between the hip muscles that help hold the hip joint in place.
+Smaller incisions are possible with anterior hip replacement versus traditional hip surgery.

 Traditional hip replacement surgery utilizes the posterior approach.
 It requires an incision of 8 to 10 inches beside or behind the hip joint, close to the buttocks.
 The surgeon must go through muscle and detach the muscles from the “ball and socket” of the hip joint.

 No matter the approach, both surgeries involve replacing the joint’s cartilage and bone with similar implants.
 During both procedures, the surgeon will create a new hip joint that moves smoothly with the following steps:

 Smooth out the hip socket and removes cartilage and any debris, such as damage to the bone from osteoarthritis

 - Secure a cup-shaped implant into the socket

 - Trim away the ball at the top of the leg bone and secure a metal stem inside the leg

 - Place a metal or ceramic ball at the top of the stem and a smooth, sturdy plastic, metal or ceramic piece inside the cup-shaped implant

 Learn more about the posterior approach and total hip replacement.